ColinDuquesnoy/QDarkStyleSheet/README.md

 To use another wrapper for Qt, you just need to replace some lines.
 See examples bellow.

-To use PyQt4, change two lines:
+To use PyQt4, change two lines

 ```Python
 from PySide import QtGui